sleepingkingstudios/incunabulum/collections/_characters/wellspring/katerine-descoteaux.md

   - name: Devils Are The Playthings Of Idle Hands
     slug: devils-playthings
     details: |
-      She sent Mo a perfumed letter asking the latter to attend a "ladie's salon".
+      Katerine met Mo for tea, inviting her to a meeting of the Black Sepulchre.
 ---

 A young noblewoman who fancies herself a budding sorceress.
 At a fundraiser hosted by Dame Savindar, Katerine hinted at mysterious meetings for those interested in the "darker" aspects of magic.
+She later revealed to Mo her membership in the Black Sepulchre.